 Screen time limits won't fix this.
 Find out what will.

 Most parents restrict and hope for the best.
-But controls are only 5% of the solution.
+But in my experience, controls are only about 5% of the solution.
 Take the 2-minute assessment to see what's really going on.

 If there was a parental control that did it really well, there would just be one.

-The reality is parental controls are about 5% of the solution.
-Most parents think they do 50-90% of the work — they really don't.
+In my experience, parental controls are about 5% of the solution.
+Many parents assume they do 50-90% of the work — they really don't.
 The other 95% is conversation, boundaries, and helping your child understand why these platforms are designed the way they are.

 Want help setting this up?
 I walk families through YouTube controls and boundary conversations in 45-minute sessions.
 If you'd rather get it right first time than troubleshoot later, book a session here — £75 / $95, no waiting list.